Now in our 21st Year of giving voice to Capital Region communities!

 Show Content: The show usually includes up to six segments with a variety of guests interviewed each week.
 Regular guests include Representatives from animal groups; Faculty from the various area institutions of higher learning discussing health and community issues; Representatives from City, County and State agencies; actors and directors from area theatrical groups or musical venues; Tax Specialists from the Internal Revenue Service (during tax season); Representatives from libraries; area museums, local attractions and many of the area’s non-profit organizations.
 We also try to highlight local artists and musicians performing whenever possible.

 About the Host: Ann Parillo is a retired NYS registered pharmacist.
-She also was the Chair of the City of Schenectady Cable Commission until 2010.
+She also was the Chair of the City of Schenectady Cable Commission for 6 years until 2010.
 She currently holds a position of Executive Director of Singles Outreach Services Inc. and with The Electric City Arts and Entertainment District Board as Board Secretary.
 She has performed with various theater groups and hosted the “Single’s Talk” TV show for approximately six years prior to hosting Schenectady Today In & Around the Capital Region.
 Over the years, she has been named The Schenectady Business & Professional Women’s Club Woman of the Year, Schenectady Haven’s Movers and Shakers award, Schenectady School Districts “Golden Apple”, YWCA’s Women of Achievement award, Proctors Volunteer of the Year Award and in 2017 was given the highest honor that the City of Schenectady can give “A Patroon Honor”.